raspberrypilearning/balloon-pi-tay-popper/learn.md

-By creating a balloon popping circuit with your Raspberry Pi you will learn:
+By creating a balloon-popping circuit with your Raspberry Pi you will learn:

 - How to wire up a circuit
 - What transistors are used for